Hawaii: Sea Turtle Marine Conservation™

 Journey to tropical Hawaii, where you’ll learn to protect its abundant ocean life and discover that traditional Hawaiian culture is very much alive today.

-- Visit Haleakala National Park, home to the world's largest inactive volcano
+- Visit Haleakala National Park, home to the world’s largest dormant volcano

-- Snorkel in the clear waters of the Pacific
+- Snorkel and sail in the clear waters of the Pacific

 - Learn to hula dance and participate in a traditional luau